Burundi | Uburundi

 MAIN HABITATS

-Afromontane forest, swamps
+Afromontane forest, swamps, savanna

 BIRD AREAS